Quantitative phase and absorption contrast imaging: Introduction

-As phase shifts themselves are invisible, many methods have been proposed to make them visible as brightness variations in the images.
-Some examples of such methods are Zernike phase-contrast microscopy \cite{Zernike55}, analyzer-based methods \cite{Davis95a,Davis95b}, and grating-based methods \cite{Pfeiffer06,Pfeiffer07}.
-All these techniques work well, but they require specialized optical elements that are hard, and some expensive, to manufacture.
-We, instead, consider another approach, known as propagation-based phase-contrast imaging, that does not require lenses, and where phase-contrast appears as the result of the free propagation of the waves, which transform phase variations in the object into detectable intensity variations in the images \cite{Cloetens96,Nugent96,Wilkins96}.
-This technique appears to be one of the most relevant and easy to implement for clinical and biomedical research purposes \cite{Lewis05, Gureyev09}.
+This algorithm has applications in, for example, phase-contrast imaging that seeks to visualize semi-transparent structures which are otherwise invisible in conventional absorption-contrast images.
+The idea behind this imaging modality is simple.
+When a wave is transmitted through an object it is not only absorbed, but also bent inducing phase changes.
+The phase changes themselves are invisible, so one needs a method to make them visible as brightness variations in the images.
+Our algorithm works in the far-field regime, where phase-contrast appears as the result of the free propagation of the waves that transforms phase variations due to the presence of an object into detectable intensity variations in the images \cite{Cloetens96,Nugent96,Wilkins96}.
+This regime appears to be one of the most relevant and easy to implement for clinical and biomedical research purposes \cite{Lewis05, Gureyev09}.
 We refer the reader to \cite{Bravin13} for an extensive discussion on phase-contrast imaging in clinical and biomedical applications, and to \cite{Park18} for recent advances in optical phase imaging for investigating cells and tissues in biomedicine.
+Some methods for phase-contrast imaging that work well in the near-field regime but need specialized optical elements, that are hard to manufacture, are Zernike phase-contrast microscopy \cite{Zernike55}, analyzer-based methods \cite{Davis95a,Davis95b}, and grating-based methods \cite{Pfeiffer06,Pfeiffer07}.

-Finally, we mention that the proposed algorithm also finds applications in other fields such as exploration seismology in which strong phase errors in the data can make the classical algorithms fail because they try to match the incorrect phase information, so the measured phases are discarded and the inverse problem is formed for intensities-only \cite{Gholami14, Aghamiry20}.
+The proposed algorithm also finds applications in fields such as exploration seismology, where phase errors in the data are often strong, so classical algorithms fail because they try to match the incorrect phase information.
+Hence, the measured phases are discarded and the inverse problem is formed for intensity-only data \cite{Gholami14, Aghamiry20}.

 The paper is organized as follows.
-In Section \ref{sec:model}, we introduce the model that produces the measurements for absorption and phase contrast imaging.
+In Section \ref{sec:contributions}, we review some of the most popular algorithms for phase retrieval, and we mention our main contributions.
+In Section \ref{sec:model}, we introduce our model that produces the measurements for absorption and phase contrast imaging.
+In Section \ref{sec:nc}, we summarize the construction of the {\em Noise Collector} and some of its important properties.
 In Section \ref{sec:algo}, we present the algorithm that produces these images.
-Section \ref{sec:imple} discusses practical issues for the efficient implementation of the algorithm.
 Section \ref{sec:numerics} shows the numerical experiments.
 Section \ref{sec:conclusions} summarizes our conclusions.